 Competition in connections

-Prior to the early 90s, the utilities sector was government-owned and known by regional ‘boards’.
+Prior to the early 90s, the utilities sector was government owned and known as regional “boards”.

-To introduce competition to the market, the ‘boards’ were replaced with regional electricity companies known as Distribution Network Operators (DNOs) to distribute electricity in specific geographical locations.
-There are 14 regional electric companies within the UK.
+To introduce competition to the market, the “boards” were replaced with regional electricity companies known as DNOs to distribute electricity in specific geographical locations.

-Competition in the connections market now allows you the choice when selecting who provides some elements of your connection process.
-These can either be provided by the regional Network Operators or Independent Connection Providers (ICPs).
+Competition in the connections market now allows you the freedom of choice when selecting who provides the contestable elements of the works required for your development.
+The tendering process can either be a full design, build and adopt, or just simply a design and build.

 An ICP will carry out an initial design and create a fee proposal based on the information provided by a client to install a new electric/ gas/ water network.
 An independent connection provider tends to provide phased payment options covering project milestones.
 This is typically as follows: